Quick Exit

 That extra effort encourages stronger fold contact, which translates into a heavier sound.
 Once you find it, try maintaining the quality without pressing your tongue, and then move into short words and phrases.

-Vocal weight is an often-overlooked part of how voices are gendered, and it can make a huge difference in how your voice feels and sounds.
+Vocal weight is an often-overlooked part of how voices are gendered, and learning to control it is key to effective transgender voice training.
+It can make a huge difference in how your voice feels and sounds.

 These three exercises—Pitch Slides, One Nostril Hum, and Stuck Tongue—are simple entry points for exploring it.
 Remember: if an exercise feels awkward or “unnatural” at first, that’s normal.
 Exercises are meant to train your system, not instantly create a finished product.
 With time, the results start to show in your everyday speech.